 Current music, in particular, holds no interest for me.
 When I was only twelve years old, I already was listening to the groundbreaking songs of The Beatles, The Rolling Stones, The Beach Boys, Bob Dylan, and James Brown, along with the superlative hits of Motown.
 Those songs were played daily on the airwaves of AM radio during the 1960s, and as a result, I became accustomed to hearing music of a high standard.
 I now find that I am unable to listen to any music that is lacking in skill, taste, or imagination, which means that most of the tunes currently being dumped on the undiscerning public are excluded from my life.
 In general, the music that is heard in the mainstream today serves primarily as a technological commodity, and rarely amounts to anything more than graceless noise.

 In addition to my avowed disdain for current styles of music, I also object to the current means by which new music is recorded and delivered.
 Music now is digitally processed on computers, rather than being recorded on reels of magnetic tape, and the difference, to me, is thoroughly appalling.
-The digital sound is highly compressed, with most of the dynamic range having been removed, resulting in stale recordings that strike my ears as false and flat.
+Digital sound is highly compressed, with most of the dynamic range having been removed, resulting in stale recordings that strike my ears as false and flat.
 As far as my own experience as a listener is concerned, I have been forced, along with millions of other hapless listeners, to exchange LPs for cassettes, and then cassettes for CDs, but after that I chose to draw the line.
-I am still listening to albums.
-I do not download music from the Internet, I have never owned an iPod, and I have no use for private playlists that contain thousands of random tracks.
+I do not download music from the Internet, I have never owned an iPod, and I have no use for playlists that contain thousands of random tracks.

 Aside from the world of entertainment, my values, my beliefs, and my convictions also have started to show their years.
 I prefer thrift to debt.
 I prefer honesty to avarice.
 I prefer humility to ostentation.
 I prefer freedom to conformity.
 I prefer truth to marketing.
 I prefer human rights to corporate power.
 I prefer peacemaking to warmongering.
 I prefer the bold truth of Martin Luther King, Jr. to the weak deceit of Barack Obama.
 If I am to be entirely forthright, then I must acknowledge that I would prefer nearly everything to be the way it used to be, as opposed to the way it is now.
 The world has never been perfect (and is not likely to be perfect anytime soon), but at least it used to be tolerable to a greater degree.

 It appears that, after many years of being agreeably youthful and reasonably hip, I finally have become an unashamed old-timer.
-If choosing to live in the past is ever declared to be a punishable offense by the faceless authorities who seek to control what we see, what we hear, and what we think (and it is uncomfortably probable that someday it will be), then I am ready to plead guilty.
+If choosing to live in the past is ever declared to be a punishable offense by the faceless authorities who seek to control what we see, what we hear, and what we think (and it is uncomfortably probable that, someday, such a thing will come to pass), then I am ready to plead guilty.
 What else can an honest person do?
 After all, there certainly is no use in pretending that things are not what I know them to be.
-I have seen the future, in all its shiny wretchedness, and it is full of junk.
+I have seen the future, grimly revealing itself in all its shiny wretchedness, and it is full of junk.